Australasian Faculty of Public Health Medicine

 - advocates for the highest standard of population health

 - promotes public debate on matters that affect the health of the community

 - supports continuing professional development of Fellows as required to maintain specialist qualifications recognised by the Medical Board of Australia and the Medical Council of New Zealand (MCNZ).

-AFPHM recognises the unique position of the Aboriginal and Torres Strait Islander peoples and Māori in Australia and New Zealand's culture and history.
-We are committed to seeking equity in the partnership with the Aboriginal and Torres Strait Islander peoples of Australia and Māori of New Zealand in ways that recognise their distinctive cultural and legal rights and the different social and administrative contexts within which they live, including in New Zealand the specific guarantees of the Treaty of Waitangi.
+AFPHM recognises the unique position of the Aboriginal and Torres Strait Islander peoples and Māori in Australia and Aotearoa New Zealand's culture and history.
+We're committed to seeking equity in the partnership with the Aboriginal and Torres Strait Islander peoples of Australia and Māori of Aotearoa New Zealand in ways that recognise their distinctive cultural and legal rights and the different social and administrative contexts within which they live, including in Aotearoa New Zealand the specific guarantees of Te Tiriti o Waitangi (The Treaty of Waitangi).

 About Public Health Medicine

 Public health physicians are medical specialists with a duty of care for populations rather than individuals.
 To explain the scope of practice of specialists in public health medicine, the AFPHM released a publication entitled Public Health Physicians: Protecting, Promoting and Improving Health for the Whole Community (PDF) in 2020.